bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/capslock_doc.md

 # CAPSLOCK.DOC

-> This behaviour is both naughty and counterproductive!
+> "This behaviour is both naughty and counterproductive!" - M8

 The capslock doc can be found in the `FOR SOF` folder on the computer.